dodufish/PIXRA/README.md

 # Introduction
-Upsonic is a reliability-focused framework designed for real-world applications.
+PIXRA is a reliability-focused framework designed for real-world applications.
 It enables trusted agent workflows in your organization through advanced reliability features, including verification layers, triangular architecture, validator agents, and output evaluation systems.

 # Why Choose PIXRA?
 PIXRA is a next-generation framework that makes agents production-ready by solving three critical challenges: